 Graduate Chapters of Iowa Overview

-As Zeta Phi Beta Sorority, Incorporated quickly approaches her 100th year of service, it is a humbling experience to recognize that this great legacy was started by Five young Undergraduate women at Howard University whom then tranisitioned their talentsto a graduate chapter to furhter serviceing the communoty.
+As Zeta Phi Beta Sorority, Incorporated quickly approaches her 100th year of service, it is a humbling experience to recognize that this great legacy was started by Five young Undergraduate women at Howard University whom then transitioned their talents to a graduate chapter to furhter serviceing the communoty.
 The State of Iowa has the privilege of being the home to four graduate chapters located throughout the state.

 The Pi Delta Zeta chapter was chartered in Iowa City, Iowa on April 10, 1995.
 For over 20 years, Pi Delta Zeta has been a community conscious, action-oriented organization in the Iowa City community.
 Some of our initiatives include supporting the local March of Dimes and Salvation Army, creating care packages for Veterans, and encouraging community involvement in local elections.

-Xi Pi Zeta chapter was chartered in Davenport, Iowa with the following members: Artena (Tina) Webb, Lillian Warren, Janet Johnson, Wendy Tripplet, and Deb Berryman.
-Xi Pi Zeta was reactivated on October 30, 1995 with the following members: Lillian Warren, Tina Webb, Danielle Conrad, Vera Stokes, Anita Pegram, Janet Johnson and Deb Berryman.
+Xi Pi Zeta chapter was chartered in Davenport, Iowa in 1989 with the following members: Artena Webb, Lillian Warren, Janet Johnson, Wendy Tripplet and Deb Berryman.
+Due to low membership, the chapter became inactive, but was reactivated on Oct 30, 1995.
+Since reactivating XPZ has brought infourteenSorors and we continue to reclaim & rejuvenate our chapter.

 Nu Mu Zeta was chartered October 4, 1986 at Corinthian Baptist Church, Des Moines, Iowa.
 Nu Mu Zeta has two life members: Joyce Bruce and Frances Hawthorne.
 In past years Nu Mu Zeta sponsored the Zeta Blue Review which involved youth from fourth through sixth grade performing acts.
 The Zeta Blues Festival which featured local jazz and blues musicians who donated their time and talent to raise money for Nu Mu Zeta’s scholarship fund named in honor of Ms. Irene Myles, jazz pianist memory.
 Nu Mu Zeta also participated in non-profit causes Adopt-A-Family, sponsored activities at the Willkie House Community Center and the Tiny Tot Day Care Center where young people were taught reading and dancing skills.
 Nu Mu Zeta supported Parent University at King Elementary School where Soror Marlene Doby was principal by providing music scholarships.